 Most of the new infrastructure required to deliver the development set out in the Local Plan will be within the district boundary.
 However, some facilities or services may cross boundaries or be delivered by several providers or support development in more than one area.
-The District Council and the National Park Authority will continue to work closely and seek to strengthen their relationships with partner organisations that also have an interest in cross-boundary issues, including East Sussex County Council, West Sussex County Council, Brighton & Hove City Council, Mid-Sussex District Council and Wealden District Council.
+The District Council will continue to work closely and seek to strengthen its relationships with partner organisations that also have an interest in cross-boundary issues, including East Sussex County Council, West Sussex County Council, the South Downs National Park Authority, Brighton & Hove City Council, Mid-Sussex District Council and Wealden District Council.